tenk224/k8s-the-hard-way/README.md

 ## Disclaimer
 - For learning kubernetes purpose, I use this [repo](https://github.com/kelseyhightower/kubernetes-the-hard-way) as a reference.
 - This will be deployed to Google Cloud Platform (GCP).
-- Some links in this repository might get outdated, please refer to the given link for the up-to-date one.
+- Some links in this repository might get outdated, please refer to the given link for the up-to-date ones.
 ## Prerequisites
 ### Homebrew
 Install Homebrew with [this](https://brew.sh/)